tbeauvais/feature_domain/README.md

 ```

 ## Feature Generation
-Exach feature specifies a generate function, which has access to the current state of the application metadata, inputs, and its instance information.
+Each feature specifies a generate function, which has access to the current state of the application metadata, inputs, and its instance information.

 For example here is the generate function for a simple Text feature.
 ```